shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 ### <span style='color:#5075dc'>|</span> Customer segmented purchase share

-Let's look at member distribution for two customer segmentation features `LIFESTAGE` and `PREMIUM_CUSTOMER`, these two feature will be important in determining customer purchase behaviour.
+Let's look at customer/member distribution for two customer segmentation features `LIFESTAGE` and `PREMIUM_CUSTOMER`, these two feature will be important in determining customer purchase behaviour, since the two features give us segmentation for the customers.
+Not much else is known about the customer.

 ```
 LIFESTAGE